PromiseLogic.or()

 Basic Usage

-OR Logic Example - Returns the first successful Promise
+OR Logic Example - Returns first successful Promise

 JAVASCRIPT